svenka82/Handwritten-Digits-Recognition-Logistic-Regression/README.md

 # Logistic-Regression
-This repository contains code for Logistic regression without using existing python packages like sklearn, etc.
+This repository contains code for Multi Class Logistic regression without using existing python packages like sklearn, etc.
 Dataset - MNIST